Smurf/smurf-docs/docs/foreman/renew-certs.md

 # Renewing Certificates

-> **NOTE** This assumes that Foreman is already installed per [the installation instructions](install.md) and certificates have already been generated via letsencrypt.
+> **NOTE** This assumes that Foreman is already installed per [the quickstart guide](quickstart.md) and certificates have already been generated via letsencrypt.

 ## Configure Foreman and Puppet Certificates